sppalkia/sppalkia.github.io/_includes/text/text.md

-I am currently a software engineer at [Databricks](https://www.databricks.com), working on a new high performance execution engine for Spark SQL.
+I am currently a software engineer at [Databricks](https://www.databricks.com) working on [Photon](https://www.youtube.com/watch?v=o54YMz8zvCY), a new native vectorized execution engine for Spark SQL.

 Before joining Databricks, I was a Ph.D. student in the Computer Science department at Stanford University, advised by [Prof. Matei